 - Team Sydney

-After almost a decade as Tekno Autosports, Jonathon Webb’s squad has undergone a massive summer of change.
+The 2020 season was significant for Team Sydney after almost a decade as Tekno Autosports, with Jonathon Webb’s squad entering following a massive summer of change.

 It was announced at Bathurst 2019 that Webb and star driver James Courtney would lead a team based out of Australia’s biggest city, Sydney.